Leader of Learning Success (SENCO) – Mrs Holly Taylor

 - Sensory and Physical

 On 1st September 2014, the Children and Families Act 2014 introduced a new framework for children with special educational needs and disabilities (SEND) representing the biggest shift in SEN for 30 years.

 All Local Authorities are required to publish information on ‘the Local Offer’ about all SEND services, along with details of any eligibility for specialist services and a signpost to support for those who do not meet thresholds.

 Provision at Weald CPS

 At Weald Community Primary School, the Leader of Learning Success (SENCO) oversees the provision for all pupils who require additional support to enable them to access the curriculum.
 We aim to identify difficulties early and support children’s’ learning with differentiated tasks and activities within the classroom.
 Progress is carefully monitored and additional teaching in small groups or one to one may be recommended.
 Pupils who require additional support are identified as needing SEND support and are placed on the school’s SEND register.

 We support pupils at Weald Community School in a variety of ways, including quality first teaching in the classroom with differentiated learning opportunities for pupils.
 Teaching Assistants including two Higher Level Teaching Assistants support the teaching and learning in the classroom and lead small intervention groups or work one to one with pupils.

 At Weald Community School we hold the belief that ‘what is good for pupils with dyslexia and other differences is good for all pupils’ and we use a variety of strategies and adjustments to make our classrooms child friendly:

-- we change the background colour to a pastel shade when using the interactive whiteboard to reduce glare and using pastel shades of paper when photocopying printed text.
+- changing the background colour to a pastel shade when using the interactive whiteboard

 - provide a task management board to help personal organisation